All about feeding

 |

 These reserves are the bee’s individual reserves.
-They are mobilized when the bee is confined in the hive without being able to fly out (in winter), or to survive a period without reserves in the hive and without external input.
-These reserves are supplemented by “collective” reserves in the hive frames.
-When possible, the bee replenishes its individual reserves from the hive reserves. |
+They are mobilised when the bee is confined inside the hive without being able to go out (in winter), or to survive a period of absence of reserves in the hive and without external input.
+These reserves are complemented by the “collective” reserves in the hive frames.
+When it can, the bee replenishes its individual reserves from the hive reserves. |

 |

-This accumulation phenomenon is particularly visible in winter bees, which contain large fat reserves in their trophocytes, causing the abdomen to swell to the point of exceeding wing length (see figure 7).
-This phenomenon also exists during the season, during periods of intense flowering: seeing fat bees in hives is a sign of good blooms.
-Conversely, during dearth periods, bees consume their body reserves. |
+This accumulation phenomenon is particularly visible in winter bees, which contain large fat reserves in their trophocytes, which enlarge the abdomen until it exceeds the length of the wings (see Figure 7).
+This phenomenon also exists during the season, in periods of intense flowering: seeing fat bees in hives is a sign of good flowering.
+Conversely, during dearth periods, bees will consume their body reserves. |

 The colony’s collective reserves are therefore located on the frames: